HHK-ETH/electisec-block-quizzes/src/quiz-2/README.md

 The repayment is a 2 steps process, first accounts get added and then the owner can call to reimburse.

+Note: the lendingProtocol is here for context moslty, it maybe be incomplete.

 ### Hint #1

 <details>